SolsticeDev/SolsticeDev/README.md

 - 👯 I’m looking to collaborate on any innovative FiveM projects.
 - 📫 How to reach me: [Join The Discord!](https://discord.gg/5KNXHrNdpB)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I once coded for 48 hours straight during a game jam!
+- ⚡ Fun fact: I once stayed over 30 hours working on a script!

 ## 🛠️ Technologies & Tools